iainjmitchell/iainjmitchell.github.io/_posts/2018-12-04-dysfunctions-multi-discipline-team.markdown

 Fortunately, the industry has moved towards a more collaborative approach to building software, with many teams now working together to solve problems.
 But this has also resulted in a wide range of additional roles becoming common within the workplace.
 Some of these roles are specialisations of activities that may have been performed by Software Engineers (e.g. Business Analysis, Testers).
 Other roles have appeared due to advances within the industry, Data Scientists and User Experience (UX) are examples of this.

 The end result of this is the multi-discipline team.
 A collection of individuals with a range of skills required to meet the customer need.
-There are many obviously many benefits to having this range of skills, such as not having my terribly designed windows icon.
+There are obviously many benefits to having this range of skills, such as not having my terribly designed windows icon.
 But there can also be a wide range of problems, or dysfunctions of a multi-functional team.
 This post will examine three and provide advice about avoiding these pitfalls.

 ## 1. Bottlenecks